keisato848/local-elections/README.md

 ### Association
 - has_many :comments
 - has_many :assemblymen
-- has_many :manifests, dependent: :destroy
+- has_one :manifests, dependent: :destroy

 ## prefecture table
 |Column|Types|Options|